How to Reupholster an Office Chair

 Disclosure: This post contains affiliate links, which means I may receive a percentage if you make a purchase using these links.
 This won’t cost anything extra to you.
 I only link to things I like and use, and the proceeds help me to run this blog.
 Thank you for supporting me!

 Bonded leather starts to peel over time (see my chair below), and many office chairs are covered with bonded leather.
 I've had this chair for about five years, so it's got plenty of life left in it, but it looks terrible!

-- 2 yards (approx.) of home decor or upholstery fabric.
-I bought 2 yards and had a little left over, but this will vary based on the size of your chair.
+- 2 yards of home decor fabric: I bought 2 yards from Joann Fabrics and had a little left over, but this will vary based on the size of your chair.

 - Stanley Heavy-Duty Staple/Brad Nail Gun with Heavy-Duty Staple & Brad Assortment, 2500-Pack

 - Glass Head Multicolor Pins, 150-Pack

 - Upholstery Needle Kit

 - Staple Lifter